SoerenHenning/titan-ccp-history/README.md

 devices and machines in production environments such as factories.

 This repository contains the **History** microservice of the Titan CCP.
+*Note: Formerly, this service was named Aggregation.
+Not all internal parts are completely renamed yet.*

 ## Build and Run